Preface

 If Starting Fresh

-Read sequentially from Part I through Part VI.
+Read sequentially from Part I through Part III.
 This gives you the full context before implementation.

 If Joining Mid-Project